Babylon77/root-logic-cidery/README.md

 - `/src/components` - Reusable React components
 - `/src/styles` - Global styles and Tailwind configuration

+## About Colonial Cidery and Orchard

+Colonial Cidery and Orchard specializes in heritage apple ciders made from traditional American varieties like Harrison and Virginia Hewes Crab apples.
+Our signature "Rose of ciders" blends Harrison and Redfield apples for a unique premium experience.
+All our ciders are:

+- Organically produced
+- Naturally fermented with no additives
+- Available exclusively in 500ml and 750ml bottles
+- Priced competitively with premium wines ($15-22)

 ## License

 This project is proprietary and not licensed for public use or distribution.

 ## Contact

-For inquiries about Root Logic Cidery, please visit the Contact page on our website.
+For inquiries about Colonial Cidery and Orchard, please visit the Contact page on our website.